 Selection of a particular mass transit system for a city largely depends on the characteristics of the city and its metropolitan area, the projection of traffic demand for transit travel and the availability of suitable right-of-way (ROW) among others.
 High and medium capacity public transport systems have been conceived in CMP.
-The proposed Central Silk Board to K R Puram section would be a crucial link in the overall mass transit system development.
+The proposed K R Puram to Airport section would be a crucial link in the overall mass transit system development in the city and improved connectivity to Airport.